Quirkbot/QuirkbotCODE/src/documentation/nodes/circuit-touch.md

 ## Comment
-There are alot of creative ways to use the Circuit Touch.
-You can for instance use crocodile clips or conductive tread to extend it out.
-And the current can easily travel through the bodies of several people, mening you can make a touch interface out of your friends!
-Graphite is also condutive enough for you to draw a touch interface with a pencil.
+There are a lot of creative ways to use the Circuit Touch.
+You can for instance use crocodile clips or conductive tread to extend it out, and the current can easily travel through the bodies of several people.
+You actually can make a touch interface out of your friends!
+Graphite is also conductive enough for you to draw a touch interface with a pencil.

 ## Learn more
 The nervous system in your body is using electricity to communicate, how does that work?
 Also, how can you send electricity trough your body with the Quirkbot without even feeling it?
 And when does electricity becomes dangerous to you?